monsoonmaelstrom/book2/book2.md

 Liam takes my hands in his.
 “Just because I need time to think it doesn’t mean there’s something wrong,” he tells me.

 I resist the urge to shrug and play it off like it doesn’t matter and I don’t care, because it does and I do.
 Instead, I say nothing.
-But Liam waits me out, seeming to know that there are always at least hundred separate thoughts racing through my head.
+But Liam waits me out, seeming to know that there are always at least a hundred separate thoughts racing through my head.

 “I can’t possibly conceive of a world in which needing time to think doesn’t mean there’s something wrong,” I tell him.